Jaimie Alexander: Career

 In 2007, she began starring in the ABC Family television show Kyle XY as Jessi, a troubled show-off with superhuman powers who is trying to find her way in the world, with increasing cooperation and eventual romance with her male counterpart Kyle.
 Her role generated a large fan base hoping to see a spin-off show for her character.
 She also has had guest roles on the show CSI: Miami where she played Jenna York, a flight attendant involved in a murder case; and in Bones where she played Molly Briggs, a student connected to the victim of the episode.

 In September 2009, Alexander was cast as Lady Sif in the live-action superhero film, Thor, directed by Kenneth Branagh and released in May 2011.
 She reprised the role in the sequel Thor: The Dark World, released in November 2013.
-She reprised the role twice in special crossover guest appearances in the TV series Agents of S.H.I.E.L.D. on March 11, 2014, and again on March 10, 2015.
+She reprised the role in two special crossover guest appearances in the TV series Agents of S.H.I.E.L.D., in episodes first aired on March 11, 2014, and March 10, 2015.

 In July 2010, Alexander was cast in the independent comedy-drama film, Loosies co-starring Peter Facinelli and directed by Michael Corrente.
 In October 2010, Alexander joined the cast of Nurse Jackie in a sizeable story arc as Jackie's (Edie Falco) wild, immature sister-in-law, Tunie Peyton.
 In 2011, she joined the cast of Covert Affairs for three episodes of the second season.

 Alexander appeared in the 2013 film Savannah directed by Annette Haywood-Carter, about Ward Allen (Jim Caviezel), a real-life early 1900s aristocrat who starts an unexpected partnership with Christmas Moultrie (Chiwetel Ejiofor), a freed slave.
 She portrayed deputy sheriff Sarah Torrance in The Last Stand, alongside Arnold Schwarzenegger.

 In 2015, Alexander began starring as Jane Doe in the NBC series Blindspot.
 She made an uncredited cameo appearance as Sif in the TV series Loki in June 2021 and voiced the character in the TV series What If...?.
-She reprised the role in Thor: Love and Thunder.
+She reprised the role in Thor: Love and Thunder (2022).

 Other projects

 She also appeared in a Matthew Perryman Jones music video of the song "Save You" released in September 2009.

 In 2010, Alexander appeared in a web series for MSN entitled Ultradome produced by Milo Ventimiglia.
 In the series, Alexander portrayed Han Solo in battle against Indiana Jones for the title of best Harrison Ford character.

-In 2011, Alexander reunited with writer/director Gregg Bishop for The Birds of Anger for NBCUniversal G4Films.
+In 2011, Alexander reunited with writer/director Gregg Bishop for the film The Birds of Anger from NBCUniversal G4Films.
 The film was based on the best-selling mobile game, Rovio's Angry Birds, told in the style of the 1963 film The Birds by Alfred Hitchcock.
 In 2019, the film was selected by Robert Rodriguez to be featured on his El Rey Network.